Managing Vegetation with Goats

 We recently welcomed two Nigerian dwarf goats to Apple Acres Farm – Niko and Nibler.
 Like all animals on the farm, these two little buddies are here to work… and to be as cute as possible while they do it!
 We are very intentional about which animals we raise and do our best to productively harness their natural behaviors.
 When done right, this results in less work for us while improving the health, happiness, and productivity of our animals and land.

-I’ve wanted goats since we moved here in 2018 since we have areas in need of vegetation management.
+When we moved to the farm in 2018 I quickly decided we needed goats to help us manage vegetation in certain areas.
 Originally we’d considered dairy goats… then I learned about what’s involved in keeping dairy goats.
 After doing more research I decided wethers (castrated males) would be a better fit.
 There were several reasons for this.

 The main deciding factor between dairy goats (does) and wethers was that the latter don’t need a special diet and can live entirely off of foraging when given access to diverse browse (along with clean water and free-choice minerals).
 As regenerative farmers we are trying to look for additional ways to minimize the inputs required to operate our farm.
 Therefore, being able to feed our goats directly off the land for the majority of the year aligned well with our goals.